Jackarius090/plastic-pollution/README.md

 ## Tech stack

-* The app is built in react, using bootstrap as a CSS framework.
+* The app is built in React, using bootstrap as a CSS framework.
 * All data analysis is run in python.

 ## Title: